trueos/pcbsd/src-qt5/docs/controlpanel.rst

 PersonaCrypt
 ------------

-Beginning with 10.1.2, PC-BSD® provides support for PersonaCrypt.
+TrueOS® provides support for PersonaCrypt.
 A PersonaCrypt device is a removable USB media, such as a USB stick, which has been formatted with ZFS and encrypted with GELI.
 This device is used to hold a specific user's home directory, meaning that they can securely transport and access their personal files on any
-PC-BSD® 10.1.2 or higher system.
+TrueOS® 10.1.2 or higher system.
 This can be used, for example, to securely access one's home directory from a laptop, home computer, and work computer.
 The device is protected by an encryption key and a password which is, and should be, separate from the user's login password.

 .. note:: when a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
 In other words, the PersonaCrypt username is